Why Should You Learn the Basic Colors of U.S. Road Signs?

 Colors and shapes are specified by the Federal Highway Administration and are National Standard, which means they are the same in all states.

 Most states find shapes and colors important enough to be included in the driver’s manuals or driver handbooks.
-If they are included in your manual, you may also except questions about them to show up on the driver examination.
+If they are included in your manual, you may also except questions about them to show up on the driver license exam.

 This, of course, is one reason for you to study both shapes and colors.
 But it is also a great help when you are driving later in life and looking for specific signs.